LEARNING FROM FAILURE

 Failure.
 The word itself use to run chills up my spine and the example above was one of my first vivid memories of feeling like I had failed in life.

 The thought of not achieving my goals and falling short in one way or the other use to petrify me.
 The funny thing I've learned is that in life failure is inevitable.
-It is a part of life.
+It's a part of life.
 Through my failures at work, in relationships and on the soccer field, I realized how much I could learn from failing.
 I know.
 I know.
-It seems cliché, but the problem I had with failure was that I felt that if I failed at something it defined my self worth.
+It seems cliché, but the problem I had with failure was that I felt that if I failed at something it defined myself worth.

 It's actually the complete opposite.